BikLab/lab-onboarding/grad-students.md

 ### Graduate Students

+(HB = Holly Bik, Lab PI)

 ### Getting Started in the Bik Lab

 First, make sure you are familiar with our research - make sure you read the "Research" page of the Lab Website, to familariize yourself with research themes and our ongoing projects: [https://biklab.github.io/projects/](https://biklab.github.io/projects/)

 Please also make sure you have completed all Lab Safety trainings, if you have not already done so.
-See the list of required modules on the main lab onboarding page:
+See the list of required modules on the main lab onboarding page: [https://github.com/BikLab/lab-onboarding/blob/master/new-employee-tasks.md](https://github.com/BikLab/lab-onboarding/blob/master/new-employee-tasks.md)

 #### Bioinformatics training